HIS115 American History Survey (2)

 HIS493 Advanced Seminar: Modern European History (4)

-Readings and research in special topics in modern European and Western history.
+Readings and research in special topics in modern European history.
 Topics vary; check with instructor.
 Designated as repeatable with different topic.

 HIS494 Advanced Seminar: Medieval and Early Modern History (4)